knakatani29/ComGeom/README.md

 As this algorithm considers the "youngest" diagonal for each call of numTri, it should be straight-forward that there is no overcounting of a triangulation.

+I'm really sorry but I didn't have enough time to think about the data structures.